Asian shares slip on report of more US sanctions on China

 Asian shares slip on report of more US sanctions on ChinaNew

 Shares are mostly lower in Asia following a report that the U.S. is preparing to slap sanctions on a dozen more Chinese officials, ratcheting up tensions with Beijing.
+That news coincided with data showing China logged a record high $75 billion trade surplus in November.
 Benchmarks dropped Monday in Tokyo, Hong Kong and Shanghai but rose in Sydney.
-Investors are also locking in recent gains.
 Stocks hit record highs on Wall Street on Friday as traders took a discouraging jobs report as a sign that Congress may finally move on delivering more aid for the pandemic-stricken economy.
-The S&P 500 rose 0.9% and the Dow Jones Industrial Average rose 0.8%.
 Investors are banking on hopes that roll outs of coronavirus vaccines will put the global economy on the path toward normalcy sometime next year.